dimitris-sweagle/sweagle-ansible/README.md

 - sweagle (all prerequisites components should be present)
 - sweagle-data (load initial data on existing tenant)
 - sweagle-web (only install the webserver tier - Nginx must be there !)
-- system (install prerequisites libs like unzip, or jq)
+- system (disable SELinux and install prerequisites libs like unzip, or jq)
 - vault

 Tags must be put in lowercase, example to install only MySQL: